 A crab or side slip can be used to maintain the desired flight path.
 A forward slip may be used momentarily to steepen the descent without changing the airspeed.
 Full flaps should be delayed until it is clear that adding them will not cause the landing to be short of the point.
 AFH

-Pick the Touchdown Target and Aim Point
+Aim Point: Pick the Touchdown Target

 The first step in the successful flying of this maneuver is to pick a good touchdown point.
 This should not be the runway numbers since your “aim point”would be short of the runway, and this does not allow a safety margin if the maneuver is misjudged.
 The AFM is pretty clear on this.